Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Eligible applicants submit a scholarship application in accordance with the requirements.
 This usually means providing specific personal information, information about past academic performance, scholarship essays, and other documentation.
 In some cases, scholarship interviews are also part of the equation.

 Additionally, how the funds are delivered can vary.
-Some scholarships send the money directly to the educational institution, allowing the award to cover expenses like tuition and fees.
+Some scholarships send the money directly to the educational institution, allowing the award to cover expenses like tuition, fees, and lab fees.
 Others send the award directly to the recipient, with the recipient needing to provide the money to the school.

 How scholarship winners can use the funds can also differ from one award to the next.
 Some only work for specific expenses, like tuition and fees, while others can go toward room, board, and living expenses.